 Another option is a freeze alarms that automatically calls an offsite caregiver or family member when the indoor temperature plummets.

 A “panic button” wristband emergency transmitter that allows seniors to call out for help from anywhere in the home, even if they have fallen, is a must.
-Consider getting an Amplicom PowerTel 680 – it’s an all-in-one amplified phone and answering machine that comes with a ”panic button” emergency transmitter.
-The phone can be programmed with up to 200 emergency and frequently-dialed phone numbers and it also has a large, easy-to-read keypad and an adjustable volume control for the hard-of-hearing, making it an ideal phone system for seniors.
+Consider getting an Amplicom PowerTel 7 Series Phone, the all-in-one amplified phone and answering machine, and add the “panic button” emergency transmitter wristshaker The phone can be programmed with up to 200 emergency and frequently-dialed phone numbers and features a large, easy-to-read keypad and an adjustable volume control for the hard-of-hearing, making it an ideal phone system for seniors.

-Stay fit and healthy – Exercise, diet and staying well-hydrated are important for good health, especially in the wintertime.
+Exercise, diet and staying well-hydrated are important for good health, especially in the wintertime.
 Seniors who are mobile should move their bodies by walking in place or doing laps around the house.
+Wearing a pedometer can help them track their activity.
 To prevent dehydration, eat well-balanced meals that include lots of vegetables and fruits and drink plenty of water.

 Seniors living independently can survive the long winter months by preparing for cold weather challenges in advance and by following these home safety tips.
 To avoid feeling isolated, seniors should reach out to family members and friends by phone or computer on a regular basis to get the latest news and assure everyone that they’re OK.